-Note 1: The Barton College Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-Students completing this program are eligible to take the Board of Certification (BOC) examination.
+Note 1: A minimum overall GPA of 2.50 is one component that is necessary for student to successfully complete the ATEP.
+The Barton College Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Students successfully completing this program are eligible to take the Board of Certification (BOC) examination.
+If a student does not have a GPA of 2.50 upon the date of graduation, they cannot be endorsed to sit for the BOC.

-Note 2: Transfer Credit Information is located on page 81.
+Note 2: Transfer Credit Information is located on page 82.